40 Spiritual Goal Examples to Grow Your Faith in 2023

-Why you should set spiritual goals
+Why should you set spiritual goals?

-I set spiritual goals to challenge myself to grow in my faith.
+I set spiritual goals to challenge myself to grow in my spiritual life.
 I don’t do it out of a sense of guilt or shame or “I have to do this” or “I should do this”, but rather as an “I get to do this” and out of a sense of joy and love!

 Take some time to pray and ask God to search your heart and motivations for goal setting.